raulgilabert/BooksAdministrationServer/README.md

 ## Server working

 The web loads in two different parts.
 First it does the http request to load the page and then the web connects to the server using a websocket connection to load all the books that match with the search filters, allowing to change that filters without reloading the page.

+# To-do

+Re-do all the client-server in load communication passing from websocket to http.